astroboylrx/PLAN/README.md

-# PLATO
+# PLAN
-PLAneTesimal locatOr is designed to find & locate planetesimals and calculate their characteristics in the output data of numerical simulations.
+PLantesimal ANalyzer is designed to find & locate planetesimals and calculate their characteristics in the output data of numerical simulations by code ATHENA.